Universal Psychology Postdoctoral Directory

 Fringe Benefits

-Generous moving stipend ($5,000), health insurance, life insurance, long-term disability and short-term disability benefits, 401K; Stipend differential for licensure ($5000, prorated by month).
+Generous moving stipend (up to $5,000), health insurance, life insurance, long-term disability and short-term disability benefits, 401K; Stipend differential for licensure ($5000, prorated by month).

 Research opportunities